 |Who Should Apply for the National College Match?|

-In order to be eligible to apply in 2012, applicants must graduate from high school during or before the spring/summer of 2013 and plan to enroll as a freshman in college in the fall of 2013.
+In order to be eligible to apply for the National College Match in the fall of 2015, applicants must graduate from high school during or before the summer of 2016 and plan to enroll as a freshman in college in the fall of 2016.

 The QuestBridge National College Match is open to all:

 View additional citizenship requirements below.

 QuestBridge takes all of the following factors into account when evaluating an application for the National College Match:

 We seek students who have demonstrated a level of academic achievement that meets or exceeds the admissions standards of our partner colleges.
 The academic characteristics below are based on profiles of Finalists from previous years, and are not strict requirements or cut-offs:

 College Match Finalists typically come from households earning less than $60,000 annually for a family of four, and often less than $50,000.
 This is not a strict cut-off and we encourage students who feel they have faced significant financial hardship to review these financial details carefully to see if they may qualify.

 All sources of family income are taken into account, including: